top of page

 The Committee shall meet at least once every three months convened by the President or at the request of at least one quarter of its members.
 Unless there are compelling reasons, a Committee member who does not attend for three consecutive meetings should be removed from office.

-All contributions of work and time offered to the Association by the Committee, group leaders and members are free and of a voluntary nature.
-Costs incurred on occasion caused by fulfilling their role of Committee members and group leaders may be reimbursed when evidence is produced.
+All contributions of work and time offered to the Association by the Committee, Group Leaders and Members are free and of a voluntary nature.
+Costs incurred on occasion caused by fulfilling their role of Committee members and Group Leaders may be reimbursed when evidence is produced.
 Such costs must be agreed by a majority of the Committee and noted in the meeting minutes.
-The financial report presented at the Bi-Annual General Meeting should include details of all such refunds, travel expenses and costs.
+The financial report presented the Annual General Meeting should include details of all such refunds, travel expenses and costs.

 ARTICLE 14 - ANNUAL GENERAL MEETING

-The President, assisted by the Committee, presides over the meeting and presents the overall situation of the Association, the balance sheet prepared by the treasurer and any other general matter on the agenda.
+The President, assisted by the Committee, presides over the meeting and presents the overall situation of the Association, the Balance Sheet prepared by the Treasurer and any other general matters on the agenda.

-Decisions at both Annual General Meetings (Annual and Bi-Annual) shall be taken by a simple majority of members attending the meeting.
-All votes are taken by raising hands (except for the vote of the new Committee, which will be by a secret ballot) of those at the meeting or by an email to the Secretary by those absent (who wish to vote).
+Decisions at Annual General Meetings shall be taken by a simple majority of members attending the meeting.
+All votes are taken by raising hands (except for the vote of the new Committee, which will be by a secret ballot) or by an email to the Secretary by those absent and who wish to vote.

 The decisions of the meetings are to be followed by all members, including those absent.
-Every second year in the month of May, the General Assembly meets as the Bi-Annual General meeting.
-At this meeting the Committee is re-elected.
+Every second year, in the month of May, the Committee is elected.

-On request of any office bearer, a majority of the Committee or a majority of members, an Extraordinary General Meeting shall be convened by the President and notice shall be given by the Secretary to the members of the reason for the meeting and the business to be addressed.
+On request of any office bearer, a majority of the Committee or a majority of members, an Extraordinary General Meeting shall be convened by the President and notice of the reason for the meeting and the business to be addressed shall be given by the Secretary to the members.

 Decisions taken by the Extraordinary General Meeting shall be taken by a simple majority of members attending the meeting.